containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 {{< / highlight >}}
 ```

-#### Generate a certificate for ETCD
+### Generate a certificate for etcd
-To generate a certificate you need to provide a static IP address into the the list of domain names for ETCD certificates.
+To generate a certificate you need to provide a static IP address in the list of domain names for etcd certificates.

-`ETCD_NODE_1_IP`, `ETCD_NODE_2_IP`, `ETCD_NODE_3_IP` are IP addresses of instances in internal network, on which etcd have been installed.
-It will be used to communicate with other cluster peers and serve client requests.
+`ETCD_NODE_1_IP`, `ETCD_NODE_2_IP`, `ETCD_NODE_3_IP` are IP addresses of instances in the internal network, on which etcd has been installed.
+They will be used for communication with other cluster peers and to serve client requests.

 Generate a certificate: